cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Event

-An "event" is a data record expressing an occurrence and its context.
+An `event` is a data record expressing an occurrence and its context.
 Events are routed from an event producer (the source) to interested event consumers.
 The routing can be performed based on information contained in the event, but an event will not identify a specific routing destination.
 Events will contain two